 It can take an estimated 17 years for research findings to be put into practice.
 KT helps to close this gap by engaging the people who will use the research – such as patients, decision-makers, policy-makers and healthcare providers – and using various strategies to make research findings accessible and easier to understand for these different audiences by sharing information in plain language and through appropriate channels.

 When do you do Knowledge Translation?

-CIHR defines two main types of KT: 1) End-of-Grant KT, and 2) Integrated KT.
+CIHR defines two main types of KT: end-of-grant KT and integrated KT.

-Integrated KT describes a process by which knowledge users (decision makers, policy makers, stakeholders) and knowledge producers (researchers) work closely together throughout the research process.
-Knowledge users are engaged in determining research questions and methods, and in interpreting, analyzing and disseminating the results.
-This approach helps ensure research findings are relevant to knowledge users’ needs and are more likely to be taken up in practice (1,6)
+Integrated KT describes a process by which knowledge users and knowledge producers (researchers) work closely together throughout the research process.
+Knowledge users can be engaged in determining research questions and methods, and in interpreting, analyzing and sharing the results.
+This approach aims to ensure that research findings are useful for knowledge users and are more likely to be taken up in policy and practice (1,6)

 How do you do Knowledge Translation?

 KT can be further categorized as KT practice and KT science.
-KT practice is what has been described above: moving research evidence, or knowledge, into practice and policy (7).
-The science of KT, also known as implementation science or research, is the study of the methods used to promote knowledge uptake (8).
+KT practice is what has been described above: moving evidence into practice and policy (7).
+The science of KT, also known as implementation science, is the study of the methods used to promote knowledge uptake (8).

 Straus SE, Tetroe J, Graham I. Defining knowledge translation.
 CMAJ 2009 Aug 4;181(3-4):165-168.

 Graham ID, Logan J, Harrison MB, Straus SE, Tetroe J, Caswell W, et al. Lost in knowledge translation: time for a map?
 J Contin Educ Health Prof 2006 Winter;26(1):13-24.